 Job Interview Fails on Both Sides

 Although we cover some tips on avoiding job interview fails, the biggest nightmare that is pretty much unavoidable is dealing with the interviewer itself.
-Companies have some crazy managers out there, like the guy who asked the job seeker what thecubed root of 1000 was and gave the interviewee five seconds to answer or the manager that told the interviewee at the end of a 2-hour conversation that the.
+Companies have some crazy managers out there, like the guy who asked the job seeker what the cubed root of 1000 was and gave the interviewee five seconds to answer.

 Job interview nightmares happen, particularly when you’re on a rigorous job hunt with a lot of interviews lined up.
 But being prepared and having the ability to laugh it off when something does go wrong will hopefully turn your nightmare into just a bad dream…especially when you land the position.